jasonzissman/TimeMe.js/README.md

 # What is TimeMe.js?
 TimeMe.js is a JavaScript library that accurately tracks how long users interact with a web page.
 It disregards time spent on a web page if the user minimizes the browser or switches to a different tab.
-This means a more accurate reflection of actual 'interaction' time by a user is collected.

-Additionally, TimeMe.js disregards 'idle' time outs.
-If the user goes idle (no page mouse movement, no page keyboard input) for a customizable period of time, then TimeMe.js will automatically ignore this time.
-This means no time will be reported where a web page is open but the user isn't actually interacting with it (such as when they temporarily leave the computer).
+TimeMe.js also disregards 'idle' time: if the user goes idle (no mouse movement, no keyboard input) for a customizable period of time, TimeMe.js will stop tracking.

-Furthermore - TimeMe supports tracking time for specific elements within a page.
-This means you can track and compare usage of different parts of the same web page.
-Multiple concurrent timers are supported.

 Together, these attributes create a much more accurate representation of how long users are actually using a web page.

 # Live Demo
 You can see a <a href="https://jasonzissman.github.io/time-me-demo/" target="_blank">live demo of TimeMe.js here</a>.